mpkondrashin/inspection/README.md

 Control Trend Micro Cloud One Network Security Hosted Infrastructure inspection

-For network issues diagnostic it is very often needed to turn off IPS inspection.
-For Trend Micro Cloud One Network Security Hosted Infrastructure thisoption is not availabe on the management console.
-Inspection offers this ability as command line utility.
+For network issues diagnostic, it is very often needed to turn off IPS inspection.
+For Trend Micro Cloud One Network Security Hosted Infrastructure, this option is not available on the management console.
+Inspection offers this ability as a command line utility.

 ### Usage
 1. Download [the latest release](https://github.com/mpkondrashin/inspection/releases/latest) of ```inspection``` executable for your platform.